rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 # The pytest Framework

-Thus far, our process for running tests has been a entirely manual one.
+Thus far, our process for running tests has been an entirely manual one.
 It is time for us to arrange our test functions into a proper "test suite" and to learn to leverage [the pytest framework](https://docs.pytest.org/en/latest/) to run them.
 We will begin by reorganizing our source code to create an installable [Python package](https://www.pythonlikeyoumeanit.com/Module5_OddsAndEnds/Modules_and_Packages.html#Packages).
 We will then learn how to structure and run a test suite for this Python package, using pytest.